 An Act Authorizing the Establishment of Old Growth Forest Reserves

 Currently, old-growth forests in Massachusetts are only protected from timber cutting by administrative policies that could change at any time.
-(H.749, Sponsored by Rep. Stephen Kulik) provides much-needed permanent protection for the last of our stands of ancient trees found on state lands.
+This bill provides much-needed permanent protection for the last stands of ancient trees found on state lands.

 Old-growth forests are extremely rare, and serve as "living laboratories" where students, scientists, and the public can learn more about forest development, tree genetics and climate change.
 Although 3 million of Massachusetts' 5 million acres are forested, only 1,500 acres of this land is original old-growth forest.

 These ancient groves are scattered throughout the state in small patches, with most on the steep mountainsides of Western Massachusetts managed by the Department of Conservation and Recreation.
 The value of these rapidly disappearing old-growth forests to people and wildlife is immeasurable; in forests that have not been disturbed for hundreds of years, canopy layers and fallen trees create rich and diverse habitats for many species of birds, insects and reptiles.
 These areas also act as carbon sinks– helping to sequester global warming gases.